westial/commotalkie/TESTLIST.md

 Test list
 =========

-+ Pack a message.
++ Pack / Unpack a message.
-- Validate a message.
++ Sign / Validate a message.
-- Unpack a message.
++ Encrypt / Decrypt a message.
 - Send a message.
 - Receive a message.
-- Encrypt a message.
-- Decrypt a message.